Tommy Edman Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in the league.
+- The Giants pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Giants have the 10th-ranked team ERA among all league pitching staffs (4.03).
+- The Giants have a 4.01 team ERA that ranks 10th across all league pitching staffs.

-- Giants pitchers combine to allow 69 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Giants pitchers combine to rank 12th in baseball in home runs surrendered (71 total, 1.1 per game).

-- In his last appearance on Thursday, the right-hander tossed 5 1/3 innings against the Colorado Rockies, giving up four earned runs while surrendering eight hits.
+- The right-hander's most recent appearance came on Thursday against the Colorado Rockies, when he threw five innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.